TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 ##### Tosca.ps1
-To provide value to this file navigate to the following
+To provide value to this file navigate to the following url and copy paste the code into your .ps1 or .sh file based on your operating system.